felixge/cakephp-authsome/README.md

 		);
 	}

-Implement authsomeLogin in your user model.
-For a minimal setup you just need to be able to return a guest user array or lookup a user using some sort of credentials.
+Implement authsomeLogin in your user model (must return a non-null value):

 	class User extends AppModel{
 		public function authsomeLogin($type, $credentials = array()) {
 			switch ($type) {
 				case 'guest':
-					// You could also create a guest user here if it doesn't
-					// exist, or simply return a hard coded user array.
-					$conditions = array('User.id' => YOUR_GUEST_ID);
-					break;
+					// You can return any non-null value here, if you don't
+					// have a guest account, just return an empty array return array('it' => 'works');
 				case 'credentials':
 					$password = Authsome::hash($credentials['password']);